wtraylor/modular_megafauna_model/docs/tutor.md

 # Tutor {#page_tutor}
 <!-- For doxygen, this is the *page* header -->
-\brief Instructions how to use the herbivore module and expand the code base for one’s needs.
+\brief Instructions how expand the code base for your own needs.

 # Tutor {#sec_tutor}
 <!-- For doxygen, this is the *section* header -->
 \tableofcontents

-Before starting with your programming work, please familiarize yourself with the parts of the [module design](\ref page_design) that are relevant to your project.
+Before starting with your programming work, please familiarize yourself with the page \ref page_design.
+In `CONTRIBUTING.md` you will find a style guide.
 Make sure you have understood the concepts of [object-oriented software design](\ref sec_object_orientation).
 In particular, observe the [Open-closed Principle](\ref sec_open_closed) wherever possible: Only change a class *if necessary.* Try to extend it instead or—even better—write a new class with your functionality.

-Please keep the documentation of the [design](\ref page_design) and the [model explanations](\ref page_model) updated.
+Please keep the documentation pages \ref page_design and \ref page_model updated.
+The UML diagrams are rendered by PlantUML and collected all in one file: `docs/diagrams.iuml`.
+You will find references for the PlantUML syntax on <http://www.plantuml.com>.

-Come into the practice of **test-driven development** (see \ref page_tests).
+Come into the practice of **test-driven development**.
 Write a test for each one of your new classes!
 Check all of its public methods and see what example test scenarios it has to fulfill.
 Also check if exceptions are thrown correctly.